 - Not be found negligent in a firearm accident that killed or injured another

 Keep in mind that even if you have a CCW for Washington, D.C., the same CCW would not be respected in Maryland or Delaware.
 Roughly less than half the country has a reciprocity agreement with concealed carry permits from Washington, D.C.

-Facing Weapons Charges with a Prince George’s County Defense Attorney
+Contact Our Prince George’s County Defense Attorney Today

 Confusion about the law regarding licensed carry, firearm registration, and other minutiae regarding gun laws in D.C. are common reasons why people get charged with weapons offenses in the first place.

 If you want to avoid jail time and losing your firearms license, then you need to speak with an experienced weapons charge lawyer in Prince George’s County.
 Gracia & Mintz serves people of all backgrounds and needs to help protect them from prosecutors and overzealous enforcement.